vitessio/website/content/en/docs/concepts/query-rewriting.md

 +-------------------+
 ```

-If you execute these queries against a VTGate, that first `SET` query is not sent to MySQL.
+If you execute these queries against a VTGate, the first `SET` query is not sent to MySQL.
 Instead, it is evaluated in the VTGate, and VTGate will keep this state for you.
 The second query is also not sent down.
 Trivial queries such as this one are actually fully executed on VTGate.

-If we try a more complicated query that requires data from MySQL, vtgate will rewrite the query before sending it down.
+If we try a more complicated query that requires data from MySQL, VTGate will rewrite the query before sending it down.
-If we were to write something like :
+If we were to write something like:

 ```sql
 WHERE col = @my_user_variable
 ```

-what MySQL will see is
+What MySQL will see is:

 ```sql
 WHERE col = 'foobar'